It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 - Tingling or numbness in the arms or legs.

-Occasionally, more serious symptoms may appear, such as loss of bladder or bowel control, or loss of balance.
+Occasionally, more severe symptoms may appear, such as loss of bladder or bowel control or loss of balance.

 If you have back pain, you may have spinal osteoarthritis.
 This condition affects the facet joints located in the lower back and buttocks.
 Traumas of age and spine are both potential factors in spinal osteoarthritis.